florentpoujol/minicms-laravel/README.md

 - Build the docker image with `docker compose build`.
 - Copy the `.env.local` file to `.env`.
 - Once the docker container has finished building, run `docker compose up -d`.
-- Install the composer depencies with `docker/composer install`
+- Install the composer dependencies with `docker/composer install`
-- Run the migrations with `docker/artisan migrate` and `docker/artisan migrate`, then both commands again in the testing env with the `--env=testing` option
+- Run the migrations and seeders with `docker/artisan migrate` and `docker/artisan db:seed`, then both commands again in the testing env with the `--env=testing` option

 The site is available via a browser at `localhost:8084`. if needed change the port in the `compose.yaml` file.